-- Officers shall retain a written record of actions taken and the reasons using the pro-forma template available on Bradnet. - 10.4 Pro-forma should be completed and details recorded on YORtender and the Contracts and Grants Register prior to a purchase order being created. - 11 Contracts between £25,000 and £189, 329 (EU Threshold for Goods and Services) - 11.1 Contracts that are estimated to be for amounts between £25,000 and £189,329 must be let on a competitive basis on YORtender.
+11 Contracts between £25,000 and £213,477 (Threshold for Goods and Services) (Inclusive of VAT)

+- 11.1 Contracts that are estimated to be for amounts between £25,000 and £213,477 must be let on a competitive basis on YORtender.
 The Authorised Officer must determine the most appropriate procedure to undertake. - 11.2 The Authorised Officer must either: - 11.2.1 use a closed procedure inviting a minimum of four suppliers registered on YORtender including inviting Local Suppliers wherever possible, or - 11.2.2 use an open procedure advertising the opportunity to the open market using both YORtender and Contracts Finder - 11.3 When using the closed procedure, if the minimum number of Tenders cannot be obtained owing to insufficient suitable Suppliers prepared to tender, then the Authorised Officer must keep a record of this. - 11.4 No pre-qualification questionnaire is permitted during the procurement.
 Suitable assessment questions to assess eligibility are part of the Council's template procurement documents and can be used as part of the overall quality evaluation.
-Suitability Assessment Questions may only be included within the procurement where they are - a) Relevant to the subject matter of the procurement; and - b) Proportionate - 11.5 Only the winning bidder(s) will be required to submit certificates and documents as evidence of their legal and financial standing and technical or professional ability in addition to specific requirements relating to insurance, health and safety, equality, environmental management etc. - 12 Light Touch Regime Contracts Valued £189,330 to the Light Touch Regime EU Threshold, Concession Contracts Valued £189,330 to the Concession EU Threshold, Works Contracts Valued £189,330 to the Works EU Threshold - 12.1 The procurement of Contracts for the provision of Light Touch Regime Services, Concession Contracts and Contracts for works with a value between £189,330 and the relevant EU threshold may be undertaken in accordance with procurement procedures as outlined in CSO11.
+Suitability Assessment Questions may only be included within the procurement where they are - a) Relevant to the subject matter of the procurement; andb) Proportionate - 11.5 Only the winning bidder(s) will be required to submit certificates and documents as evidence of their legal and financial standing and technical or professional ability in addition to specific requirements relating to insurance, health and safety, equality, environmental management etc.

+12 Light Touch Regime Contracts Valued £213,477 to the Light Touch Regime Threshold, Concession Contracts Valued £213,477 to the Concession Threshold, Works Contracts Valued £213,477 to the Works Threshold (inclusive of VAT)

-- 12.2 Procurement of any such Contracts must, however, be let on a competitive basis, which is advertised to the open market, through YORtender and on Contracts Finder. - 12.3 The most common procedures to be used for Contracts within these thresholds are processes broadly equivalent to the Open and Restricted procedures set out in the Procurement Legislation.
+- 12.1 The procurement of Contracts for the provision of Light Touch Regime Services, Concession Contracts and Contracts for works with a value between £213,477 and the relevant Threshold may be undertaken in accordance with procurement procedures as outlined in CSO11. - 12.2 Procurement of any such Contracts must, however, be let on a competitive basis, which is advertised to the open market, through YORtender and on Contracts Finder. - 12.3 The most common procedures to be used for Contracts within these thresholds are processes broadly equivalent to the Open and Restricted procedures set out in the Procurement Legislation.
 Where consideration is given to any other procedure then early advice must be sought from the Head of Procurement.

-13 All Contracts valued above the EU Threshold
+13 All Contracts valued above the Threshold (inclusive of VAT)

-- 13.1 Where the Contract Value is likely to exceed the relevant EU threshold it must be tendered in accordance with the relevant Procurement Legislation, unless it will be procured through an existing Framework Agreement or DPS agreement that has been established via a compliant EU procurement process. - 13.2 Suppliers must be appointed by one of the procedures under CSO 14. - 13.3 All Tenders must be advertised on the YORtender system and Contracts Finder.
-Standard template documentation must be used - 13.4 All Tenders above the relevant EU Threshold must be advertised in the OJEU / Find a Tender.
+- 13.1 Where the Contract Value is likely to exceed the relevant threshold it must be tendered in accordance with the relevant Procurement Legislation, unless it is to be procured through an existing Framework Agreement or DPS agreement that has been established via a compliant public procurement process. - 13.2 Suppliers must be appointed by one of the procedures under CSO 14. - 13.3 All Tenders must be advertised on the YORtender system and Contracts Finder.
+Standard template documentation must be used. - 13.4 All Tenders above the relevant Threshold must be advertised on Find a Tender.